flutter/flutter/specs/parsing.md

         _imported modules_ contains no entries with unresolved promises.
-     2. If the tag name is not registered, then let the ErrorElement constructor from sky:core be the element constructor.
+     2. If the tag name is not registered, then let the ErrorElement constructor from dart:sky be the element constructor.
         Otherwise, let the element constructor be the registered element's constructor for that tag name in this module.
      3. Create an element _node_ with the attributes given by the